Welcome to the GamePlan Membership Area

 - Path Write Word1 and Word2 into these two boxes.
 These are not actual web page URLs, but describe what the search can expect to find on your Landing Page.
 Use hyphen - between words instead of spaces.
-Put as many words as fit inside the boxes.
+Enter as many words that fit inside the boxes.

 - Description Write a Call-to-Action.
 Give searcher a good reason to click to see what's on your Website, where you have plenty of room to explain your product.
 Curiosity?
 White Paper?
 Demo?

-- If you see ad Disapproved, the AdWords computer found format violation like spelling, capitalization.
+- If you see ad Disapproved, the AdWords computer found a format violation like spelling, capitalization.
 Change the ad to fix.
 Not to worry -- you can't break the AdWords computer, and every day is a new day with new searchers.

 - If you see Under Review, the AdWords computer couldn't find a problem.
 It takes less than a day to get Approved by a human.

 - If you don't get approved and it's an important ad, click ? in upper right corner of AdWords page to call phone support.
 They know Google policies, can see your AdWords account and are happy to help out.